 Life in the Sixth Form is busy and action-packed, however the team fully understands the distinctive needs of students at this stage of learning and the importance of preparation for examinations, university entrance and employment.

 The girls can relax and enjoy their lunch in their own space, Café 6.
 They can order their lunch, catch up with friends and swap stories while keeping up to date with the latest news via the television.
-They also have access to a dedicated Sixth Form work area where they can study alongside their peers.

 Sixth Formers have their own small tutor group which meets regularly and the tutor works closely with individual students over two years, monitoring academic process and overseeing personal well-being.
 Additional support is provided by the Director of Sixth Form, the Academic Deputy Head, Pastoral Deputy Head and House staff.

 During their time in the Sixth Form, students are encouraged to take advantage of the many opportunities on offer.
 These range from organised schemes such as Duke of Edinburgh, Young Enterprise, Model United Nations and public speaking to summer balls, trips out with friends and a vast range of extra-curricular activities.
-We also organise regular social events with our ‘brother’ schools such as The Oratory and Shiplake College.

 At the beginning of the Lower Sixth all girls take part in an Induction Day.
 This is usually a one day event at the beginning of the new academic year in September.
 The girls will try a variety of team building and leadership exercises.
 As well as having fun, the idea is for the girls to bond and make new friendships including getting to know the Director of Sixth Form and the House staff.
 Here are a few pictures from the army day this year.